luckyllama/luckyllama.github.io/_posts/2013-01-13-barrier-grid.md

 _[source](http://en.wikipedia.org/wiki/File:Spinning_Dancer.gif)_

-You can view all the coffeescript code on [github](https://github.com/luckyllama/luckyllama.github.io/blob/master/assets/js/projects/barrier-grid/main.coffee).

 ### Further Uses
 * This technique has been called Scanimation by the artist Rufus Butler Seder who has turned it into a series of [children's books](http://youtu.be/LOTqX8ddLwg).
 * [Magic Carp-et](http://youtu.be/Ua7HOX32PGA) is a real life prototype for a rug-table combo that uses this techinque.